 - Shop around and compare features and prices on websites such as REI, Sierra Trading Post, eBags, and Amazon.

-- Look for close-out options like REI Outlet where I bought my first backpck
+- Look for close-out options like REI Outlet where I bought my first backpack.

 - If you can, go into the store and take a look at your options so you can determine what style, size, and brand suits you best.

-- If you can’t go into a store to take a look at your options, order your 2-3 top choices from a company such as eBags that offers free returns.
-I ordered my new Meridian in red and black to see what color suited my better.
-I returned the red had my money back in my account within a couple of weeks.
+- If you can’t go into a store to take a look at your options, order your top two or three choices from a company such as eBags that offers free returns.
+I ordered my new Meridian in red and black to see what color suited me better.
+I returned the red and had my money back in my account within a couple of weeks.